 - (a) First criterion: Marks obtained in Part A of the written test. - (b) Second criterion: Marks obtained by the candidates in the qualifying degree/other examination.
-If the final

-- result is not available, then the marks up to the 2nd year will be taken into account. - (c) Third criterion: Marks obtained in the degree examination immediately preceding the qualifying degree examination. - (d) Fourth criterion: Marks obtained in the next lower public examination. - 9.
+If the final result is not available, then the marks up to the 2nd year will be taken into account. - (c) Third criterion: Marks obtained in the degree examination immediately preceding the qualifying degree examination. - (d) Fourth criterion: Marks obtained in the next lower public examination. - 9.
 Interviews for candidates short-listed for admission to M.Phil., M.Tech., and Ph.D. on the basis of written test and those exempted from written test (on the basis of UGC/CSIR JRF, RGNF/MANF, (NBHM, in the case of Ph.D. for Maths, ICMR/ ICAR/DBT Fellowship for Ph.D. in the School of Life Sciences), and ICMR Fellowship for Ph.D. in the School of Social Sciences, Ph.D.
-Materials Engineering, Nano Sceince and Technology, Integrated M.Phil/Ph.D. cognitive Science and Integrated M.Sc./Ph.D.
-Biotechnology, Physics, Ocean and Atmospheric Sciences, Health Psycology, MBA Health Care and Hospital Management and the courses offered by the S.N.
-School are tentatively scheduled to be held between 6th May to 11th May 2014, in the respective Schools/ Departments/ Centres.
-However, exact dates of the interview/practical test will be notified and made available on the University website for the information of the short listed candidates. - 10.
-Candidates called for the entrance examinations (Both written and/or practical test / interview) will appear for the examinations at their own expense.
+Materials Engineering, Nano Science and Technology, Integrated M.Phil/Ph.D. cognitive Science and Integrated Biotechnology, Physics, Ocean and Atmospheric Sciences, Health Psychology, MBA Health Care and Hospital Management and the courses offered by the S.N.
+School are tentatively scheduled to be held between 6th May to 11th May 2015, in the respective Schools/ Departments/ Centres.
+However, exact dates of the interview/practical test will be notified and made available on the University website for the information of the short listed candidates.